 Preschool (18 Months - 4 Years Old)

 The NSU University School Preschool provides early care and education for children 18 months through 4 years in a safe, structured, and supportive environment.
-Teachers use the 7C Curriculum Framework to help children reach challenging but achievable goals in the domains of critical thinking, concept development, communication, cooperation, creativity, curiosity, and coordination.
+Teachers use the 5C Curriculum Framework to help children reach challenging but achievable goals in the domains of critical thinking, concept development, communication, cooperation, and creativity.

 - Teachers plan age-appropriate experiences that focus on language development, math concepts, letter recognition, phonemic awareness, and handwriting.